When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 What do you say to people who believe this is exactly why people hate Washington?

-Well, I I don't know what to tell you.
+Well, I don't know what to tell you.

-And so therefore, I'm taking it off the table, and you know I'm making that commitment.
+And so, therefore, I'm taking it off the table.

-I uh let's see if anybody else makes that commitment, but that's the commitment that I'm making.
+Let's see if anybody else makes that commitment, but that's the commitment that I'm making.

-Is that I think that it was poor judgment because I don't believe now, when I look back on it.
+Is that I think that it was poor judgment because I don't believe now when I look back on it.

-However, was it poor judgment to be in the middle of something that is a it it's a it's a swamp in in in many ways?
+However, was it poor judgment to be in the middle of something that is a it's a it's a swamp in in in many ways?

-And so I take I take um full responsibility for that.
+Yeah, and so I take I take um full responsibility for that.

-Do I did I do anything in proper?
+Do I did I do anything improper?

-Not in any way whatsoever.
+No, not in any way, not in any way whatsoever.

-I did I focused on corporate governance.
+I joined the board, I served honorably, I did I focused on corporate governance.

 I didn't have any discussions with my father before or after I joined the board as it relates to it, other than that brief exchange that we had.

-All right, let me I want to play for you here.
+All right, let me, I want to play for you here.

 Kevin McCarthy actually put out a really good video.

-Uh it's kind of like a tutorial, even about the Biden family syndicate business dealings.
+Uh, it's kind of like a tutorial even about the Biden family syndicate business dealings.

-Uh, and I want you to hear it.
+Uh, and it was being shown at a closed-door House GOP hearing, uh, and I want you to hear it.

-Was anything about those relationships inappropriate or unethical?
+In retrospect, was anything about those relationships inappropriate or unethical?

 Nothing was unethical.